 One of the biggest concerns of moms to be is dealing with labor pain.

-I know how intimidating this might feel, specially if you have never experienced labor pain before.
+I know how intimidating this might feel, especially if you have never experienced labor pain before.

 The intensity of childbirth pain depends on many factors: baby positioning, mom’s pain tolerance, confidence in being able to cope with labor pain, pain management techniques, support system, environment, etc.